henningte/elco/README.md

 <!-- badges: end -->

-elco provides functions to handle and (rudimentary) analyse element content data and isotope signatur data.
+elco provides functions to handle and (rudimentary) analyse element content data and isotope signature data.
 Features are:

 1.  **Import of XRF and IRMS data** as they can be exported from X-ray fluorescence spectrometers (Rigaku ZSX Primus II) and EA-IRMS